sapience/xrpl-go/docs/docs/packages/faucet.md

 ## Overview

-Faucet is a package that allows the user to get XRP for testing purposes on `testnet` and `devnet` ledgers and even from custom chains.
+`faucet` is a package that allows the user to get XRP for testing purposes on `testnet` and `devnet` ledgers and even from custom chains.
 To be able to fund your accounts programmatically, you can initialize the desired `FaucetProvider` for the ledger you want to use.

 The package already exposes the `TestnetFaucetProvider` and `DevnetFaucetProvider` providers.
 If you want to use a custom chain, you can implement the `FaucetProvider` interface and use your own provider.